 When the function is used on an empty [AQ] block, the specified Axiom queries are run (primary query plus any listed nested queries) and the block is populated.
-Double-clicking the function again causes the queries to be zeroed-meaning, the rows in the block are deleted, and the block is once again empty.
-The block can be toggled between "expanded" and "collapsed" as many times as needed.
+By default, double-clicking the function again causes the queries to be zeroed-meaning, the rows in the block are deleted, and the block is once again empty.
+In this case, the block can be toggled between "expanded" and "collapsed" as many times as needed.
+When the optional "suppress collapse" parameter is enabled, then no action occurs if the block is already populated.

-IMPORTANT: If the rows in the Axiom query block contain user input cells, this feature should be used with caution.
+IMPORTANT: If the rows in the Axiom query block contain user input cells, the default "collapse behavior" should not be used.
 If a user expands a block and enters data into input cells, then collapses the block without saving first, the user's inputs will be lost when the rows in the block are deleted.